sjgray4/BCB546-R-Project/README.md

 This repository also contains a RMarkdown file which contains the codes necessary for data processing and visulization.

-In adition, reviews of the R code from two peers are included in this repository
+In addition, reviews of the R code from two peers are included in this repository